Sk0vgaard/MyTunes/README.md

 #Welcome to the next generation of music playing
-This music player is created for compulsary assignment 4 CS2016 at EASV
+This music player is created for compulsory assignment 4 CS2016 at EASV

 The project is written in Java and created in the FXML framework